In Moodle, the Assignment tool is a powerful way to create assessments, especially open-book, untimed assessments.

 The Moodle Assignment activity can have a due date, and can be made available to students at a specific date and time, but it cannot be limited to a length of time measured from when the student opens their exam.
-Give your students a reasonable amount of time to open and attempt the assignment; don’t assume that they’ll all be able to do it immediately.

 While timed assessments are likely to be less equitable under our current learning conditions, you can use the Moodle Quiz tool to create them.
 You can set the dates the quiz will be available, the amount of time a student has to complete it, and the number of attempts they are able to make.
 You can also extend the timing for individual users, to ensure that learners with documented accommodations are well-served.